Keegan-Evans/Keegan-Evans.github.io/_posts/2020-10-16-Daily-Update.md

   tomorrow!

 - Went over how to format websites using Jekyll, first practicing on my local "sandbox" website.
-Well, very first I actually installed Jekyll on my Windows machine.
+Actually, very first, I installed Ruby and Jekyll on my Windows machine.
 I am still really liking the VSCode/VIM combo.
+I have also started on an article about organizing your Jekyll pages.
+All of the information is in the documentation, but I think at least for myself it will be handy for the future.